CrouseSC/Dorobot/README.md

 # Dorobot
-Open source bot for CoD4.
+Open source bot for CoD4, based on https://github.com/Martind180/AvengersTool

 Bugs and missing features are to be expected.

 ## FAQ, known issues